spacetelescope/PASTIS/README.md

 ### Plotting
 There are certain things that the code is not controlling that are connected to plotting settings with `matplotlib`.
-Initially, the plotting should work as expected but the results might be slightly different from what is presented in the paper Laginja et al. (2020, in prep), for example where `matplotlib` puts the image origin.
+Initially, the plotting should work as expected but the results might be slightly different from what is presented in the paper Laginja et al. (2020, submitted), for example where `matplotlib` puts the image origin.
 If you want to use the lower left as your origin, this is adjustable in the plots directly by setting `origin=lower`, although I recommend adjusting your global plotting parameters in the `matplotlibrc` file so that you don't have to edit each plot manually.